maggie44/kubernetes-lease-lock/README.md

 # kubernetes-lease-lock

-Golang implementation of a Kubernetes lease lock.
+Golang implementation of a Kubernetes lease lock with automatic renew and expiry.
 See below, and/or `example` folder.

 ```golang
 // `kubernetesClient` is a kubernetes clientset (*kubernetes.Clientset).